Access policies

 Ask your admin to check your <resource_type>:ReadAccessPolicy and <resource_type>:UpdateAccessPolicy permissions for this resource type.

-Q: I can’t see groups in the policy editor.
+Q: I can't see groups when adding a rule.
 Why?

 You may be missing the team-groups:ReadSummary permission.